Entering Canada After a DUI Arrest or Conviction

 - Have enough money for their stay

-An Arrest in the U.S. for DUI Can Prevent Entry into Canada
+An arrest in Georgia for a DUI can prevent entry into Canada

 - There is a warrant out for their arrest